 The Title IX Coordinator manages the Title IX process, and acts with independence and authority free from bias and conflicts of interest.
 The Title IX Coordinator oversees all resolutions under this policy and these procedures.
 The members of the Title IX Team are vetted and trained to ensure they are not biased for or against any party in a specific case, or for or against Complainants and/or Respondents, generally.

-To raise any concern involving bias or conflict of interest by the Title IX Coordinator, contact Deanna Merino-Contino, Associate Dean of Campus Life at firstname.lastname@example.org.
+To raise any concern involving bias or conflict of interest by the Title IX Coordinator, contact Deanna Merino-Contino, Interim Vice President and Dean of Students at email@example.com.
 Concerns of bias or a potential conflict of interest by any other Title IX Team member should be raised with the Title IX Coordinator.

-Reports of misconduct or discrimination committed by the Title IX Coordinator should be reported to Deanna Merino-Contino, Associate Dean of Campus Life at email@example.com or designee.
+Reports of misconduct or discrimination committed by the Title IX Coordinator should be reported to Deanna Merino-Contino, Interim Vice President and Dean of Students at firstname.lastname@example.org or designee.
 Reports of misconduct or discrimination committed by any other Title IX Team member should be reported to the Title IX Coordinator.